mkirts/LVR_promt/README-PLEASE USE INDEX ONLY.txt

 1) Contains all of the content from the other HTML files along with other edits
 2) Was created as closely to the mockup as possible.

+As this Microsoft Edge was used to test the webpage, it is recommended to use Microsoft Edge to see everything aligned properly.
+Screenshots have been provided in the event Edge is not installed.

 Features:
 - Responsive design: the site will readjust the viewport when resizing, and has a responsive layout for when the user is on mobile
 - Quick menu: the top bar menu (which was originally used to lead to other pages) has been repurposed as a "quick menu" bar.
 This will take the users to specific parts of the page